-- 11.35 The site has a history of flash flooding, which means that development will need to be kept away from the front edge of Water Lane, where the site is at its lowest. - 11.36 In addition the site is also seen as having the potential to improve parking problems within the village centre, by providing additional parking.
-This could be done, for example, by way of reaching an agreed position with the Parish Council and ADC in reducing the percentage of affordable dwellings.
+- 11.29 The site has a history of flash flooding, which means that development will need to be kept away from the front edge of Water Lane, where the site is at its lowest. - 11.30 In addition the site is also seen as having the potential to improve parking problems within the village centre, providing additional parking.